NaVorro Bowman: College career

 Bowman played for the Penn State Nittany Lions football team while attending Pennsylvania State University from 2006 to 2009.

 After redshirting the 2006 season, Bowman played in nine games in 2007.
 He missed two games due to a sprained ankle suffered in a game against Illinois.
-He recorded 16 tackles, with a sack, a forced fumble, a fumble recovery, a blocked kick, and a pass breakup that season.
+Bowman finished the season with 16 tackles, a sack, a forced fumble, a fumble recovery, a blocked kick, and a pass deflection.

 Bowman saw increased playing time in 2008, largely due to the graduation of All-American linebacker Dan Connor and injury to presumptive starter Sean Lee.
 Despite the attrition, however, Bowman kept the Nittany Lions ranked in the top ten among three primary defensive categories.
-Individually, Bowman led the Nittany Lions in total tackles (106), solos (61), and assisted tackles (45), was second in tackles for loss (16.5) and tied for third in sacks (4.0).
-He also forced two fumbles, recovered a fumble, grabbed an interception and had five pass breakups.
+Individually, he led the Nittany Lions in total tackles (106), solos (61), and assisted tackles (45), was second in tackles for loss (16.5) and tied for third in sacks (4.0).
+Bowman also forced two fumbles, recovered a fumble, grabbed an interception and had five pass deflections.

-His first start came in week four versus Temple.
-He recorded 11 tackles, including five tackles for loss and three sacks, a forced fumble and an interception in the 45-3 win and was named Big Ten Co-Defensive Player of the Week.

-He finished the season with a heavy heart and an outstanding performance.
-Bowman played against Southern California in the 2009 Rose Bowl one day after his high school coach, Nick Lynch, was killed in an automobile accident in Maryland.
+Bowman finished the season with a heavy heart and an outstanding performance.
+He played against Southern California in the 2009 Rose Bowl the day after his high school coach, Nick Lynch, was killed in an automobile accident in Maryland.
 Bowman responded by breaking the school's bowl record with five tackles for loss (minus-21 yards), and tying the Rose Bowl record set by Ohio State's Andy Katzenmoyer in the 1997 game.
-He also recorded his fourth sack of the season among his eight tackles (seven solo) against the Trojans.
-For his superb efforts against USC, Bowman was selected to ESPN.com's 2008-09 All-Bowl team, one of two Big Ten players named to the squad.
+Bowman also recorded his fourth sack of the season among his eight tackles (seven solo) against the Trojans.
+For his superb efforts against USC, Bowman was selected to ESPN.com's 2008–09 All-Bowl team, one of two Big Ten players named to the squad.

-At season's end, he was named a first-team All-Big Ten selection.
+At the end of the season, Bowman was named a first-team All-Big Ten selection.